-Incentive stock options ("ISOs") intended to qualify for special tax treatment in accordance with the Code and nonqualified stock options ("NQSOs," and together with ISOs, referred to as "Options") not intended to qualify for special tax treatment under the Code may be granted for such number of shares of common stock as the Committee determines, subject to the limitations set forth in the Amended 2002 Plan.
+Incentive stock options ("ISOs") intended to qualify for special tax treatment in accordance with the Code and nonqualified stock options ("NQSOs," and together with ISOs, referred to as "Options") not intended to qualify for special tax treatment under the Code may be granted for such number of shares of common stock as the Committee determines, subject to the limitations set forth in the 2002 Plan.
 The Committee is authorized to set the terms relating to an Option, including exercise price, which shall not be less than 100% of the fair market value on the date of grant, and the time and method of exercise.
 The term of an Option shall not exceed seven years from the date of grant.
 ISOs may only be granted to employees of The Hain Celestial Group, Inc. or its subsidiaries.
+Once granted, the exercise price of a stock option may not be repriced without shareholder approval.
+Further, once granted, a stock option may not be exchanged (except in the case of a corporate transaction or event that is subject to the anti-dilution provisions of the 2002 Plan), as such an exchange would be considered to be a repricing and would therefore require shareholder approval.